-Principal Financial Group, Inc. (NYSE: PFG) announced that its Board of Directors has approved an authorization for the repurchase of up to $100 million worth of the company's outstanding common stock.
-The new program is in addition to the $450 million in share repurchases that have been completed year to date.
+DES MOINES, Iowa --(BUSINESS WIRE)--May.
+22, 2012-- Principal Financial Group, Inc. (NYSE: PFG) announced that its board of directors has approved an authorization for the repurchase of up to $200 million worth of the company’s outstanding common stock.

 Forward looking and cautionary statements